canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q4/QuestionText.md

 ## Question Text

-You are working as a vet assistant in an animal hospital and sometimes you encounter an animal that requires a blood transfusion in order to save its life.
-Make a class called **Snail** for this project with the following description:
+You are working as a vet assistant in an animal hospital, and sometimes you encounter an animal that requires a blood transfusion in order to save its life.
+Make a class called **Snail** for this project, and a class called **TestTransfusion** to test it, with the following description:

 ## Snail Class